SalishSeaCast/NEMO-Cmd/docs/development.rst

 -----------------------------------------

 Building the documentation is driven by the :file:`docs/Makefile`.
-With your :kbd:`mohid-cmd` development environment activated,
+With your :kbd:`nemo-cmd` development environment activated,
 use:

 .. code-block:: bash